The Travel Palate

 Can I use chicken broth instead of water to make my lo mein noodles?

-Yes, you can, just be sure to use low sodium as this dish has plenty from the other ingredients.
+Yes, you can, just be sure to use low sodium so it doesn't get too salty.

 Can I use different vegetables-I don't like onions and can't find baby bok choy?